 How to Prepare for the Verbal Ability and Reading Comprehension for the CAT by Arun Sharma and Meenakshi Upadhyay (Tata McGraw-Hill) is a workbook with practice questions and tips based on previous CAT papers.

 Nishit Sinha’s The Pearson Guide to Verbal Ability and Logical Reasoning (Pearson) covers a wide range of topics explained in an easy-to-understand manner.

 Top Books for CAT Data Interpretation & Logical Reasoning (DI & LR):

 The questions from this area are mainly in the form of caselets.
 The test takers have to analyse the data given in various ways and answer the questions.
 The topics covered in this area are Data Arrangement, Seating Arrangement, Blood Relations, Bar Graph, Data Sufficiency etc. The books to refer include:

 How to Prepare for Data Interpretation & Logical Reasoning for CAT (Tata McGraw-Hill) by Arun Sharma covers all the fundamental concepts of Data Interpretation and Logical Reasoning.

 Trishna's Verbal Ability And Logical Reasoning For The CAT And Other MBA Examinations by TIME Publisher: Pearson

 The Common Admission Test (CAT) is one of the most coveted MBA entrance exam.
-CAT is a computer-based test has a dynamic exam pattern, which changes every year.
+CAT is a computer-based test of three hours duration carrying 100 questions.
 Last year the CAT was taken by over 1.95 lakh candidates for admissions to various management programmes.
-Last year, the CAT was conducted by IIM Bangalore.
-The number of applicants also increased to a seven-year high, to 2,32,434.
-Although, it is expected that there will be no changes in the test pattern and the number of applicants and test takers will also increase.
+CAT 2017 was conducted by IIM Lucknow in 140 cities across India.
+The number of applicants was 2,31,007 and the actual number of test takers was 1,99,632.